hamaka/silverstripe-foldergallery/README.md

-# Folder based image gallery for CMS SilverStripe 3.1.x
+# Folder based image gallery for CMS SilverStripe 4.x
 ```
-PLEASE NOTE: This project is no longer maintained as I have no use case for it sanymore.
-If you want to maintain this project, please feel free to fork this project.
-Cheers cwsoft
+NOTE: Work-in-progress fork of cwsoft/silverstripe-foldergallery, which is no longer maintained.
 ```

-The `cwsoft-foldergallery` module is a light weight, simple to use folder based image gallery for the [CMS SilverStripe 3](http://silverstripe.org) which enables you to setup small to medium image galleries with ease.
+The `foldergallery` module is a light weight, simple to use folder based image gallery for the [CMS SilverStripe 4](http://silverstripe.org) which enables you to setup small to medium image galleries with ease.

 ## Features
-- images displayed from SilverStripe assets folder (upload via Ftp or SilverStripe files & media section)
+- images displayed from SilverStripe assets folder (upload via FTP or SilverStripe files & media section)
 - automatic thumbnail creation of album cover images, album pictures and the [ColorBox](http://www.jacklmoore.com/colorbox) preview images
 - automatic album and image pagination (number of albums/images per pages configurable via "_config/settings.yml")
 - option to start slide show for displayed images by mouse click